ANSWERING THE MUSIC MAN

 “The only way to reach the intellectual high ground is to earn it.
 It can deceive atheists (and theists) into thinking that they don’t have to earn their academic high ground.
 If anyone wants to wear the mantle of intellectual respectability (on any topic), they are going to have to earn it just like anyone else.”

-It might surprise you to learn that there are a number of universities that offer a Master’s degree in Astrology.
+It might surprise you to learn that there are a number of universities that offer a master’s degree in Astrology.
 Would Ferrer’s limited knowledge of astrology make him a pseudo-intellectual skeptic?
 Is Ferrer implying that his master’s in apologetics has earned him the intellectual high ground over someone who has earned a master’s in astrology?
 Perhaps for Ferrer it does, but for me a master’s in astrology carries the same weight as a master’s in apologetics.

-I find it curious that nowhere in Ferrer’s seven thousand plus words does he ever say what he personally believes.
+It’s clear from Ferrer’s writings that he is convinced he has earned intellectual respectability.
+However, as we shall see in the next blog, he forfeits his intellectual respectability.
+It is curious that nowhere in Ferrer’s seven thousand plus words does he ever say what he personally believes.
 We know what Dan Barker believes (or doesn’t believe).
 He’s been very clear about that.
 So, why doesn’t Ferrer tell us what he believes?

 Coming next: